 Bugsy and I wanted to see some of Austin’s famous murals (more like I wanted Bugsy to pose in front of said murals), so some of our walks and runs were designed with mural stops in mind.

 Holy cow, we’ve hardly scratched the surface of walls to stand Bugsy in front of!
 I know what the theme of next visit will be!

 Austin was originally part of the itinerary for Big Trip #1, until we discovered we’d be there during SXSW.
-Steering clear of the chaos, we spent a few days in Fredericksburg instead.
+Steering clear of the chaos, we spent a few days in Fredericksburg instead, and then returned for a night on a later trip to Big Bend.
 It’s a charming little Hill Country town with German roots, and well worth a day trip from Austin.